dimadesu/android-rtmp-ingest/README.md

 ### Intro

-As of March 2025 `IRL Pro` doesn't have RTMP ingest feature, so this is a workaround.
+As of June 2025 `IRL Pro` doesn't have RTMP ingest feature, so this is a workaround.

 Big thanks to `Supairyacht` user from `IRL Pro` Discord server for this idea.

 We'll be pushing into RTMP ingest of MediaMTX and pulling HLS from MediaMTX.
 MediaMTX can do this without any extra setup.

-HLS is essentially an HTML page with a video in it.
+HLS is kind of an HTML page with a video in it.

-We'll create an overlay to display HLS page in `IRL Pro`.
+We'll create an overlay to display HLS in `IRL Pro`.
 It can cover the whole view area if you like.

 ### Audio

+There are different ways to make IRL Pro use audio from RTMP/HLS feed in `IRL Pro`.

-The issue with this idea is that overlays have no audio. `IRL Pro` lets you use audio via phone's audio input or Bluetooth mic connected to the phone.
+`IRL Pro` lets us use audio via phone's "audio input".
+It can use built-in mic, USB audio device, mic connected via 3.5mm port, Bluetooth mic etc.

+The options are:
-There will be a delay of about 3 seconds between HLS video and phone audio, so you'll have to fix that in OBS (that has SRT media source).
+- If all you need is a mic you can connect it directly to the phone.
+There will be a delay of about 3 seconds between HLS video and mic, so you'll have to fix that in OBS (that has SRT media source).
+- Make HLS play audio via phone's "audio output" and record it via "audio input".
+I recommend getting a USB audio interface or mixer that can do this.
+These can be:
+  - Rode AI Micro.
+It is small, light and relatively inexpesive.
+Connect headphones to audio input with a cable.
+    - Note about all devices that use 3.5mm mic inputs.
+They all expect very weak mic signal, so set phone audio output to lowest volume first and test to not overload the mic input.
+Then raise volume slowly.
+Audio levels can be checked in `IRL Pro`.
+  - Behringer Xenyx 302USB.
+I just happen to own one.
+It's relatively big, but records USB output very easily.
+I saw similar cheaper devices on Amazon.
+  - I think Behringer UCA202 is a great option for this.
+It is light and cheap.
+Disclaimer, I don't have one to test, but pretty sure it would work.

 ### Setup `IRL Pro`

 - Add an overlay in `IRL Pro`.
 Use HLS feed from MediaMTX as an overlay source URL:
+  By default it has audio muted.
   ```
   http://localhost:8888/mystream
   ```
-  Update 07/06/2025: Alternatively, if you want audio from RTMP stream to go through your phone's audio output do:
+  If you want audio to play via your phone's audio output use this instead:
   ```
   http://localhost:8888/mystream?muted=no
   ```